Comparing Better Choice (BTTR) and Its Competitors

 |2.41

-Better Choice currently has a consensus price target of $6.50, suggesting a potential upside of 149.04%.
-As a group, “Beverages” companies have a potential upside of 94.49%.
-Given Better Choice’s stronger consensus rating and higher possible upside, equities analysts clearly believe Better Choice is more favorable than its rivals.
+Better Choice presently has a consensus target price of $6.50, indicating a potential upside of 155.91%.
+As a group, “Beverages” companies have a potential upside of 93.38%.
+Given Better Choice’s stronger consensus rating and higher probable upside, analysts plainly believe Better Choice is more favorable than its peers.

 Summary

-Better Choice rivals beat Better Choice on 9 of the 13 factors compared.
+Better Choice peers beat Better Choice on 8 of the 13 factors compared.

 Better Choice Company Inc. operates as an animal health and wellness company.
 It offers raw-diet dog food and treats, naturally formulated premium kibble and canned dog and cat food, freeze-dried raw dog food and treats, vegan dog food and treats, oral care products, supplements, and grooming aids.
 The company provides its products for dogs, cats, and pet parents under the Halo, TruDog, and Rawgo! brand names.
 Better Choice Company Inc. primarily sells its products through its online portal, as well as through online retailers and pet specialty stores.
 It has operations in the United States, Canada, Australia, and Asia.
 The company was founded in 1986 and is headquartered in Oldsmar, Florida.